duckduckcode/course-responsive-web/chapters/percentage-sizing.md

 ## Title Text

-The vh and vw units can also be used for font sizes, instead of using pixels.
+Unlike percentages, the vh and vw units can be used for font sizes, instead of using pixels.

 ```